camunda/camunda-docs/docs/components/console/manage-organization/usage-alerts.md

 :::

 Under the **Billing section**, the organization owners and admins can set up alerts for **Process Instances** and **Decision Instances**.
-Usage is calculated on a daily basis and when the threshold for an alert is met, all org owners and admins will be alerted via email and an in-app notification.
+Usage is calculated daily and when the threshold for an alert is met, all org owners and admins will be alerted via email and in-app notification.

 ## Creating Usage Alert